sheros21/bug-bebop/README.md

     Once installed, the Bug Bebop extension will automatically activate on LeetCode.
     You can toggle the sound effects on or off using the provided toggle button in the extension's popup UI.

+## Disclaimer

+    Bug Bebop is an independent project and is not affiliated with or endorsed by LeetCode or any other coding platform.
+It is intended for entertainment purposes only.